bongohead/econforecasting-r/README.md

 - [x] Import Data -> Generate Nowcasts (Using History + EOM Forecasts as "Data") -> Generate Forecasts (Use Nowcasts as "Data")

 # Dev Notes
-- [] Add: Survey of Consumer Expectations (Has expected inflation at well updated intervals, plus home price change expectations @ one year, 3 year ahead point predictions)
+- [ ] Add: Survey of Consumer Expectations (Has expected inflation at well updated intervals, plus home price change expectations @ one year, 3 year ahead point predictions)
-- [] Consider: Instead of forecasting ahead TDNS1 to TDNS3, forecast ahead individual yields (use tdns only to generate external forecast -> use to forecast intiial baseline, weak, strong) - try later, for now use standard and see if tdns estimates are too off from actual construction
+- [ ] Consider: Instead of forecasting ahead TDNS1 to TDNS3, forecast ahead individual yields (use tdns only to generate external forecast -> use to forecast intiial baseline, weak, strong) - try later, for now use standard and see if tdns estimates are too off from actual construction
-- [] Add: DFM package
+- [ ] Add: DFM package

 # CHANGELOG
-@Todo: Add in allowable "d" form as input, analogous to lma2, ma2

 ## 2021-09-01 [v0.16] (CSM Forecasting & Finalize Model Rewrite)
 - Added CSM forecasting code